rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 ### Preliminaries

-In this article, I will assume that we optimize for an $N$-bit machine.
-By this, I mean that I will assume that the normal integer datatype has $N$ bits.
-I will also assume that the machine can efficiently compute the full $2N$-bit product of two $N$-bit unsigned integers.
-I will use the notation $\mathbb{U}_N$ for the set of unsigned integers that can be represented with $N$ bits.
-That is,
+I will assume that we are working on an $N$-bit machine which can efficiently compute the full $2N$-bit product of two $N$-bit unsigned integers.
+I will use the notation $\mathbb{U}_N$ for the set of unsigned integers that can be represented with $N$ bits:
 $$ \mathbb{U}_N = \{ 0, 1, ..., 2^N - 1 \} $$

 I will use the notation $\text{mod}_d(n)$ to denote the integer in the range $\{ 0, 1, ..., d - 1 \}$ that is equivalent to $n$ modulo $d$.
 That is, $\text{mod}_d(n)$ is the unique integer such that